jckantor/ESTM60203/Syllabus.md

 ## Assignments ##

-As part of the learning experience, students will develop models for three case studies, some additional exercises, and develop an application in their own area of interest.
+Assignments are integral part of the learning experience.
+Students will develop and solve models for case studies, some additional exercises, and develop an application in their own area of interest.

 ## Learning Outcomes